How COVID school, screens, stress impacts kids - News 24

 « If you are able to help them channel what would otherwise be sort of a derailment experience … into finding new purpose or ways to contribute, that is so critical with adolescents, » she said. « They have a need to contribute and a burgeoning ability to contribute. »

-Pfeifer says when clinical psychologists assess adolescents for depression and anxiety, they recognize some of these symptoms increase normally around this time.
+Pfeifer says that when clinical psychologists assess adolescents for depression and anxiety, they recognize that some of those symptoms increase normally around this time.

-Concern is appropriate, she said, if these changes start to impact a teen’s normal functioning.
+Concern is appropriate, she said, if those changes start to affect a teen’s normal functioning.
 That can mean a child so depressed they aren’t going to their Zoom classes, or who can’t get out of bed.

 The good thing is that during the pandemic, most parents are seeing their children more often, which allows them to observe their children more closely.